ngirard/dir2prompt/README.md

   --contents-only      Display only the contents of non-binary files.
   --type <TYPE>        Limit search to files matching the given type.
   --max-depth <NUM>    Limit the depth of directory traversal.
   --max-filesize <NUM> Ignore files larger than NUM in size.
   --ignore-file <FILE> Specify one or more custom ignore files (repeatable).
+                       Relative paths are resolved from the directory where you run dir2prompt.
   --help               Display this help message.

 If no directory is specified, the current directory is used.